Umm Kulthum: Later career

 Around 1965, Umm Kulthum started collaborating with composer Mohammed Abdel Wahab.
-Her first song composed by Abdel Wahab was "Enta Omri" ["You Are My Life"], and later became one of her iconic songs.
+Her first song composed by Abdel Wahab was Inta Omri ["You Are My Life"], and later became one of her iconic songs.
 In 1969 it was followed by another, Asbaha al-Ana 'indi Bunduqiyyah ["I now have a rifle"].

-Her songs took on a more soul-searching quality in 1967 following the defeat of Egypt during the Six-Day War.
-Hadeeth el Rouh ["sermon of the soul"], which is a translation of the poet Mohammad Iqbal's "Shikwa", set a very reflective tone.
+Her songs took on a more soul-searching quality in 1967, following the Six-Day War.
+Hadeeth el Rouh ["Sermon of the Soul"], which is a translation of the poet Mohammad Iqbal's "Shikwa", set a very reflective tone.
 Generals in the audience are said to have been left in tears.
 Following the formation of the United Arab Emirates (UAE) in 1971, she staged several concerts upon the invitation of its first president Zayed bin Sultan Al Nahyan to celebrate the event.

+In the 1970s, she performed famous recordings such as Daret El Ayam in 1970, and El Tholathya El Moqadasa ["The Holy Trilogy"] (1972).
+El Hob Kollo (1970), remains one of her most popular romantic ballads.
+The 1970 song Daret El Ayam ["And the Days Passed"], is a signature collaboration with composer Mohamed Abdel Wahab.
+Aghadan Alqak ["Will I Meet You Tomorrow?"] features lyrics by Sudanese poet Elhadi Adam and music by Mohamed Abdel Wahab, released in 1971.
+Leilet Hob ["A Night of Love"] (1972), was another grand composition by Mohamed Abdel Wahab.
+Hakam Alayna Al Hawa (1973), was the final song Umm Kulthum recorded before her health declined.
 Umm Kulthum also sang for composers Mohammad El Mougi, Sayed Mekawy, and Baligh Hamdi.